openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

                 console.info("Failed to put the value of 'startup'.
 Cause: " + err);
                 return;
             }
-            console.info("Put the value of 'startup' successfully.");
+            console.info("Successfully put the value of 'startup'.");

             preferences.flush(function (err) {
                 if (err) {